mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/sitetree.md

 # Introduction

 Basic data-object representing all pages within the site tree.
-The omnipresent //Page// class (located in //mysite/code/Page.php//) is based on this class.
+The omnipresent *Page* class (located in *mysite/code/Page.php*) is based on this class.

 # Usage